pronhubaaa/property-tycoon/GameEngine/GameEngineClass-Documentation.md

 ---
 ## GameEngine class

-The game engine will be responsible for any action that happens on the board and controlling all of the palyers actions.
+The game engine will be responsible for any action that happens on the board and controlling all of the players actions.

 ### Private Attributes